-- Work with Public Knowledge’s communications and campaign teams to develop communications and campaign strategies.
+- Work with Public Knowledge’s communications and government affairs teams to develop communications and campaign strategies.
 Serve as a spokesperson and resource to the media within areas of expertise.

-- A law degree and at least three years of experience in competition, communications, technology or copyright law and/or policy
+- A law degree and at least two years of experience in competition, communications, technology or copyright law and/or policy

 - A bachelor’s degree and more substantial experience in competition, communications, technology or copyright law and policy